suryakantamangaraj/ShaktiSDK/README.md

 ### Download the Repository ###

+Please open the terminal and try the below commands.
 This repository can be cloned by running the following commands:

 ```
 git clone --recursive https://gitlab.com/shaktiproject/software/shakti-sdk.git